'World Of Dance' Star Eva Igo Doesn't Pay Attention To The Haters

 And while the Minnesota native makes it all look easy, she, like dancers everywhere, puts in hours of hard work to make it appear that way.

-“During the school year I wake up at 7:00 or 8:00 and do my school, then I come to dance at 1:00 and practice by myself, do exercises and stretches.
+“During the school year I wake up at 7 or 8 and do my school [work], then I come to dance at 1 and practice by myself, do exercises and stretches.
 Then I get into rehearsals with my team and small groups and ballet class and all of that,” she said.
 It doesn’t end there ― after practicing with her groups, Igo said she then works on solos and duets before she finally leaves around 9 or 9:30 p.m.

 And all that is just during the school year.
 In the summer, when Igo doesn’t have school, she still practices for about eight or nine hours a day.